openedx/event-routing-backends/docs/decisions/0008-xapi-mapping-of-problem_check-events.rst

 #.
 Only the latter in above, contains useful information such as grade, learner's answer etc.

 #.
-Solution of an assessment (or group of assessments) can be found in `event.submission`.
+Solution of an assessment (or group of assessments) can be found in `data.submission`.

 #.
 Each solution in `data.submission` is defined by response type and input type defined in `data.submission.*.response_type` and `data.submission.*.input_type` respectively.
 The combination of `response_type` and `input_type` for each submission needs to be mapped with `interactionType` in xAPI specification.

 #. xAPI specification provides a special schema for recording interaction with assessments.
-The specification assumes that each statement records interaction with only 1 assessment.
+The specification assumes that each statement records interaction with only one assessment.
 However, edX studio allows grouping multiple assessments into a single assessment.
 And therefore, a single `problem_check` event is emitted even for a group of assessments as seen in `Appendix A`_.

 #.
 In case of `problem_check` event having multiple submissions in `event.submission`, one of the following approach needs to be implemented:

    #.
 Multiple xAPI transformed events can be emitted, each containing information regarding one of the submissions.
-Grades of the problem (`data.grade` and `data.max_grade`) will then have to be calculated for each submission based on value of `data.submission.*.correct`.
+Grades of the problem (`data.grade` and `data.max_grade`) will then have to be calculated for each submission based on the value of `data.submission.*.correct`.

    #.
-A single xAPI transformed event will be emitted with information of any one of the submissions.
-Information about the rest of the submission can be emitted in an attachment of this event.
+A single xAPI transformed event can be emitted having information mapped from any one of the submissions.
+Information about the rest of the submissions can be emitted in an attachment with this event.

 Decision
 --------

 1. Only the `problem_check` event having `event_source` as `server` will be transformed and emitted.

-2. Value of `interactionType` key in transformed event will be mapped based on `event.submission.*.response_type` and `event.submission.*.input_type` as listed in the table below:
+2. Value of `interactionType` key in transformed event will be mapped based on `data.submission.*.response_type` and `data.submission.*.input_type` as listed in the table below:

 .. list-table::
    :widths: 33 33 33